We need your help…

 Member Bill Bird started the Mini-Grant for Teachers Program in 1984.
 This will be our 24th year and during this time we have given over $440,000 in grants to local school teachers for equipment and programs that improve classroom education.

 In the beginning days of our involvement with the Christmas parade in Glendora, the club hosted an early morning pancake breakfast on the city hall lawn, both for the parade participants and also for the general public.
 In the cold gray light of dawn our people would show up with all the equipment, including batter and grill, and tables and chairs, and set up shop.
-This was quite a project for the club and one that required a high level of participation from our members, and for years Rotary was represented on one of the most visible comers of the parade.
+This was quite a project for the club and one that required a high level of participation from our members, and for years Rotary was represented on one of the most visible corners of the parade.

 The Glendora Rotary Club works with the Youth of our Community by sponsoring a Boy Scout Troup.
 We along with our District Leadership, sponsor students that attend, Rotary Youth Leadership Conference and Teen Leadership Conference.
 Our Club sponsors the Interact Club at Glendora High School.
 Interact is the student sponsored club helping students interested in the good works of service, following the principles of Rotary.